I like light, color, luminosity. I like things full of color and vibrant.

 But yesterday I thought I will gamble my chance of being trampled over or get killed and headed for the city.
 I found the place surprisingly quiet (quiet for this time of the year) I could navigate the streets without so much trouble and able to browse in the shops in peace.
 Maybe because it was a working day.
 I will never dream of coming here during the weekends.
 I’ve learned my lessons.

-From between clothes racks patiently scrutinizing every item on sale for fun, I looked up and terror gripped me by the throat I could hardly breath.
-Directly opposite me was a tall woman dressed in full black with long dark straight hair and a complexion devoid of any drop of blood she was ash gray.
+From between clothes racks patiently scrutinizing every item on sale for fun, I looked up and terror gripped me by the throat I could hardly breathe.
+Directly opposite me was a tall woman dressed in full black with long dark straight hair and a complexion devoid of any drop of blood she was ash grey.
 Compare to her, Morticia is a joke.

 She didn’t even glance my way.
 She proceeded in her unhurried manner, a melancholic look on her bloodless face and I was scared.
 So scared I avoided being in the same aisle with this being.
 As I watched her glided away, her long black pleated taffeta skirt softly blowing behind her I thought: Who is she and why she looks like that and why I am scared?